Feeling resentful when your husband doesn’t help with the baby because he works? Learn what to do to get him to help you around the house.

 While it’s easy to judge, especially when more fathers are taking an active role, this situation runs deeper than changing diapers.

 Your husband may have grown up with stereotypical gender roles, setting his expectations today.
-He may not even know how to do chores, much less care for a baby, especially if his mother had done everything for him.
+He may not even know how to do chores, much less baby duties, especially if his mother had done everything for him.

 And he might even draw his sense of identity as a provider—doing anything else can tarnish the image he has pictured so clearly in his mind.